bcgov/mines-digital-trust/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

-# Aries VCR - Issuer/Controller
+# Mines-Digital-Trust, Permit Issuer/Controller for Aries VCR

-This repository is a template for creating an [Aries](https://www.hyperledger.org/use/ARIES) Verifiable Credential Registry (VCR) Issuer Agent.
+This repository is based on the template (https://github.com/bcgov/aries-vcr-issuer-controller) for creating an [Aries](https://www.hyperledger.org/use/ARIES) Verifiable Credential Registry (VCR) Issuer Agent.
 [Aries VCR](https://github.com/bcgov/aries-vcr) is the foundational technology upon which the Government of British Columbia's [OrgBookBC](https://orgabook.gov.bc.ca) was built.
 Aries VCR Issuer Controller is a starter kit for building an Aries agent that issues verifiable credentials to instances of an Aries VCR, such as OrgBookBC.
 This repo contains code for an issuer controller that works with [Aries Cloud Agent Python](https://github.com/hyperledger/aries-cloudagent-python) (ACAPy) framework.
 The controller and an instance of ACA-Py can be deployed together to implement an Aries issuer agent.

 `aries-vcr-issuer-controller` was developed as part of the Verifiable Organizations Network (VON).
 For more information on VON, visit https://vonx.io.
 Even better, join in with what we are doing and contribute to VON and the [Trust over IP](trustoverip.org) community.